OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 The plan should be planned, reviewed, committed and then monitored as with other changes.

-The node may have its `location` set prior to the `join`, but the location will be ignored by the `replace` i.e. if the replacement node is in a different location to the existing node, this will not be factored in - the replace will transfer all vnodes to the new node, regardless of the `target_location_n_val` constraint.
+The node cannot have its `location` set prior a `replace`, as the location must be ignored by the `replace` i.e. if the replacement node is in a different location to the existing node, this will not be factored in - the replace will transfer all vnodes to the new node, regardless of the `target_location_n_val` constraint.
 Staging a location change after the `replace` has completed (i.e. following the `commit` and the transfers), may be used to `plan` a reshuffle of the cluster as a separate change activity.

 See `riak admin cluster --help` for further details on the required inputs to cluster change commands.

-During the replace operation the replacement node should have `participate_in_coverage` disabled, and have coverage support enabled only once all transfers have completed and (if configured) tictac anti-entropy has confirmed that all vnodes are in sync.
+During the replace operation the replacement node should have [`participate_in_coverage` disabled](#riak_client-remote_console-commands), and have coverage support enabled only once all transfers have completed and (if configured) tictac anti-entropy has confirmed that all vnodes are in sync.

 After completing a proactive replace operation, it may be necessary to realign node naming with design documents or monitoring systems; to rename a replacement node with the name of the node it replaced.
 Once the replace operation is complete, it is possible to rename a node while it is down using `reip_manual` - see `riak admin reip_manual --help`.
 The ring_directory is normally named `ring` in the platform data directory.
 It will contain files such as `riak_core_ring.default.20221122164111`, where the middle term between the periods (in this case `default`) represents the required cluster name.